Soultrace vs 16Personalities: Two Approaches to Personality

 Soultrace answers: "What's the probability distribution across your personality patterns?"

-The first question assumes you fit cleanly into a type.
+The first question assumes you fit cleanly into a category.
 The second acknowledges that personality is complex and uncertainty is information.

 Both questions are valid.
 They serve different purposes and produce different kinds of insight.